 - The Academic Senate evaluated attendance of standing committees over three years.
-The discussion regarding attendance led to a proposed change from departmental to divisional representation for standing committees. - To meet the changing needs of the College and to address the new requirements from the state Making Decisions at Moorpark College was modified to add additional standing committees. - The standing committee on facilities and the standing committee on technology both recommended to the Academic Senate that the two committees be combined into one standing committee to provide better communication and to address the overlap of jurisdiction between the two committees.
-As a result, Making Decisions at Moorpark College was modified to reflect the formation of the Facilities/Technology Committee on Accreditation and Planning (F/TCAP) with adjustments in committee membership. - The Professional Development Committee (formerly Faculty Development Committee) had extensive discussions regarding meeting the needs of the college for both faculty and staff.
-Following this evaluation, the mission and the name of the committee have been changed to reflect a broader campus mission and the inclusion of classified staff.
+The discussion regarding attendance led to a proposed change from departmental to divisional representation for several of the standing committees. - To meet the changing needs of the College and to address the new requirements from the state Making Decisions at Moorpark College was modified to add additional standing committees. - The standing committee on facilities and the standing committee on technology both recommended to the Academic Senate that the two committees be combined into one standing committee () to provide better communication and to address the overlap of jurisdiction between the two committees.
+As a result, Making Decisions at Moorpark College was modified to reflect the formation of the Facilities/Technology Committee on Accreditation and Planning (F/TCAP). - The Professional Development Committee (formerly Faculty Development Committee) had extensive discussions regarding meeting the needs of the college for both faculty and staff.